 In fact, studies have shown that in a communication process, 55% of it is communicated through body language, 38% through tonality of the voice and ONLY 7% is the actual words itself.

-A good presentation should also have the effective use of other visual aids like posters, flipcharts or powerpoint slides.
+A good presentation should also have the effective use of other visual aids like posters, flip-charts or PowerPoint slides.
 These visual aids actually assist in the public speaking process and make your message even clearer.

 As the saying goes, a picture speaks a thousand words.
 By using visual aids, you can quickly bridge the existing communication gap and get your audience to be on the same page with you.

-So if you are delivering a speech, learning the effective use of these visual aids and even powerpoint slides will be extremely beneficial for you.
+So if you are delivering a speech, learning the effective use of these visual aids and even PowerPoint slides will be extremely beneficial for you.

-There are different types of public speaking formats, each with a different purpose.
+here are different types of public speaking formats, each with a different purpose.
 Let’s look at 3 of them that applies most to organization leaders: